 Blogging is twenty years old, and still going strong.
-According to Quora Creative, 3 of every 4 internet users read blogs on a regular basis.
+According to Quora Creative, 3 of every 4 internet users read blogs regularly.
 That’s almost 3.5 billion people!

 Of course, blogging has evolved over the years.
-Back in the old days, there was more discussion in the blog comments.
-Nowadays, fewer people comment and most interactions take place on social media platforms. (if you want to know more about the history of it all, check out my article on the History of WordPress here)
+In the old days, there was more discussion in the blog comments.
+Today, fewer people leave comments, and most interactions occur on social media platforms. (if you want to know more about the history of it all, check out my article on the History of WordPress here)

 The Benefits of Blogging

 However, blogging remains a valuable marketing strategy, even in the age of social media.
 It’s an effective way to increase traffic to your site and reach potential customers.
 Blogging remains a great way to share ideas, build relationships, and provide value to your readers.